mikkeloscar/maze-build/README.rst

 Copyright (C) 2016 Mikkel Oscar Lyderik Larsen

-maze-drone is licensed under the Apache License.
+maze-build is licensed under the Apache License.
 A copy is included in this repository.